Last updated - March 22, 2018

 Offers solutions to risk management

-Inventory management in eCommerce industry too is heavily dependent on analytics data.
+Inventory management in eCommerce industry is heavily dependent on analytics data as well.
 Based on the data from sales reports, store owners can make adjustments to their inventory.
 There should be prompt alerts to notify low stock of any in-demand product.
 Supply chain metrics can provide valuable insights on the progress of your business.
 Metrics like success rate with different vendors, delivery efficiency, sales channels of top selling products, etc can dynamically influence your inventory management strategy.

 Enhances user experience